IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 ## 4. Test Network with Fabcar
 Finally lets test the network before we run marbles.
-Run query via `fabcar` with the commands:
+Run query from the `fabcar` directory with the following commands:

 Run the command __node enrollAdmin.js__.
 The response should be _similar_ to:
 ```